viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Add a [vision service](/services/vision/detection/) for color detection and a [data management service](/services/data/) for storing your filtered images.
 Consider the specific services your filter might require when working with other components.
-For example, the [Sensors service](/services/sensors/) provides a central interface to all of your robot’s sensors.
+For example, the [sensors service](/services/sensors/) provides a central interface to all of your robot’s sensors.

 ### Add data management service